dcoker/cfpp/README.rst

 cfpp adds "extrinsic" functions to CloudFormation templates.
 These extrinsic functions allow you to inject content into a CloudFormation template before it is passed to the CloudFormation API for processing.
-The output of cfpp is stable-sorted, and suitable for committing to version control and for human diffing.
+The output of cfpp is stable-sorted, suitable for committing to version control, and informative when diffing.
 All extrinsic functions are evaluated before emitting the processed CloudFormation.

 Functions